|

 TENNIS PROGRAMS

-If you are serious about taking your tennis game to the next level, consider one of the following tennis programs:
+If you're serious about taking your tennis game to the next level, consider one of the following tennis programs:

-• Saddlebrook Resort, Wesley Chapel, FL (www.Saddlebrook.com): Harry Hopman was the coach of Australian greats Rod Laver, Ken Rosewall, and John Newcombe.
+Saddlebrook Resort, Wesley Chapel, FL (www.Saddlebrook.com): Harry Hopman was the coach of Australian greats Rod Laver, Ken Rosewall, and John Newcombe.
 When Hopman came to the States, he set up his rigorous tennis program at Saddlebrook, just north of Tampa, FL.
 Although Mr. Hopman has since passed on, his program and philosophy remains.
 Jennifer Capriati and Martina Hingis have trained here.
-I trained here a couple years ago and I loved it.
+I trained there a couple years ago.
+Each day, we were on the courts for 5 hours per day.
+I loved it.

 TENNIS ACADEMIES

 If your son or daughter wants to pursue top level competitive tennis at the collegiate or professional level, they'll need good instruction beginning at an early age.
-Consider one of these tennis academies:
+Consider one of these tennis facilities that combines academics with high-level tennis training:

-• Bollettieri Tennis Academy, Bradenton, FL (www.IMGAcademies.com): As described above, Nick Bollettieri is a legendary coach.
-The list of current and former touring pros that have trained here is very impressive, most recently, Maria Sharapova.
+Bollettieri Tennis Academy, Bradenton, FL (www.IMGAcademies.com): As described above, Nick Bollettieri is a legendary coach.
+The list of current and former touring pros who have trained here is very impressive, most recently, Maria Sharapova.
 The Academy, part of the IMG Academies network, offers a variety of junior programs.

-• Rick Macci Tennis Academy, Deerfield Beach, FL (www.RickMacci.com): Rick Macci is a 7-time USPTA Coach of the Year.
+Rick Macci Tennis Academy, Boca Raton, FL (www.RickMacci.com): Rick Macci is a 7-time USPTA Coach of the Year.
 He has trained Venus and Serena Williams, Jennifer Capriati, Mary Pierce, Andy Roddick, and other touring pros.

 TENNIS AS AN AEROBIC EXERCISE

 Even if you're not interested in competing in tennis tournaments, at the very least, tennis is an excellent aerobic exercise.
 When playing singles tennis, the average player burns about 7-8 times the calories used while sitting.
-Doubles tennis burns about 5-6 times the calories used at rest (Ainsworth BE, et al. 2000).
-According to Consumer Reports '05 fitness issue, tennis is the #5 ranked sport for most calories burned per workout.
+Doubles tennis burns about 5-6 times the calories used at rest (Ainsworth BE, et al. 2011).

 If you like tennis, and you're more concerned with getting in shape than competing, consider a Cardio Tennis class.
 Cardio Tennis (www.CardioTennis.com) is a concept that blends aerobics with tennis.
 It's certainly bound to be more fun than jogging.
 Please consult with your physician before beginning any new exercise program.